altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 ~Kent lost interest until~
 *Felix uncovered the other half of his screen*
 ~It was a bunch of squiggles~
-*Felix convulsed in place - his left eye twitched* 'K::Sort of like what I saw on that one building' ~Kent noticed Felix spasms just as they stopped~ *Felix groaned and stretched his neck*
+*Felix convulsed in place - his right eye twitched* 'K::Sort of like what I saw on that one building' ~Kent noticed Felix spasms just as they stopped~ *Felix groaned and stretched his neck*